-The University of Science and Arts of Oklahoma has pre-dental advisors who receive information concerning the entrance requirements of the dental colleges and who will help students plan their program for each trimester they are in college, regardless of what major they may choose.
+The University of Science and Arts of Oklahoma has pre-dental advisors who receive information concerning the entrance requirements of the dental colleges and who will help students plan their program for each term they are in college, regardless of what major they may choose.
 The pre-dental student should secure approval of the pre-dental advisor each time the student enrolls.
 Although the various dental colleges do not have uniform entrance requirements, there is a great deal of similarity among them.
 The pre-dental students can start their program before selecting a dental college, but should investigate options to insure proper preparation.
 The minimum coursework should include:

-Course Title Hours Required IDS 1113, 1213 Writing I, II 6 BIOL 1203, 1201 Principles of Biology and Lab 4 BIOL 1303, 1301 Survey of Organisms and Lab 4 CHEM 1113, 1111, 1123, 1121 General Chemistry I, II and Labs 8 CHEM 3303, 3302, 3313, 3312 Organic Chemistry I, II and Labs 10 CHEM 3323, 3321 Biochemistry and Lab 4 PHYS 2113, 2123, 1301, 1401 General Physics I, II and Labs 8 or PHYS 2214, 2224, 1301, 1401 General Physics I, II with Calculus and Labs 10 PSYC 1643 Elementary Psychology 3 Biology electives with laboratory Biology (4 courses) 16 e.g., Anatomy, Genetics, Histology, Immunology, Microbiology, Cellular and Molecular Biology or Physiology
+Course Title Hours Required IDS 1113, 1213 Writing I, II 6 BIOL 1203, 1201 Principles of Biology and Lab 4 BIOL 1303, 1301 Survey of Organisms and Lab 4 CHEM 1113, 1111, 1123, 1121 General Chemistry I, II and Labs 8 CHEM 3303, 3302, 3313, 3312 Organic Chemistry I, II and Labs 10 CHEM 3323, 3321 Biochemistry and Lab 4 PHYS 2113, 2123, 1301, 1401 General Physics I, II and Labs 8 0ľ PHYS 2214, 2224, 1301, 1401 General Physics I, II with Calculus and Labs 10 PSYC 1643 Elementary Psychology 3 Biology electives with laboratory Biology (4 courses) 16 a a Anotomy Consting Histology Imm unalagy Migrahialagy Callular and Malagular Di alagy on Dhysicle sy

+\e.g., Anatomy, Genetics, Histology, Immunology, Microbiology, Cellular and Molecular Biology or Physiology